 The surgery consists in making a transection of the stomach to create a small reservoir of 30 to 40 cc.
 Then, the small intestine is moved and connected directly to the reservoir.
 The length of a loop depends on how big the malabsorption effect must be.
 This is a major surgery that lasts from 1.5 to 3 hours.

 The patients are hospitalized one day before the surgery and have to stay at the hospital for at least four and sometimes up to eight days.
 In most cases, the laparoscopic approach can be applied (if it is technically feasible).
 During the surgery, the fat isn’t removed at all, however, the expected weight loss is around 70-75 % of excess weight, which corresponds to around 35-40 kg (75-90 pounds).

 Surely, this procedure is not without its risks, such as surgical complications (ulcer, bleeding, intestine occlusion, leakage in the stomach region), nutritional deficiencies or functional complications (glucose deficiency after a meal, dumping syndrome*, constipation).
-It is necessary for the patients to intake food supplements and vitamins to avoid vitamin deficiency.
+It is necessary for patients to intake food supplements and vitamins to avoid vitamin deficiency.